- Home

 Download Sample Report

-The global data center cooling market size was valued at USD 26.31 billion in 2025 and is anticipated to reach USD 128.31 billion by 2033, growing at a CAGR of 22.3% from 2026 to 2033.
+The global data center cooling market size was valued at USD 26.3 billion in 2025 and is projected to grow from USD 31.4 billion in 2026 to USD 128.3 billion by 2033, at a CAGR of 22.3% from 2026 to 2033.
+Asia Pacific dominated the global market with the largest revenue share of 36.9% in 2025.
 The growth is attributed to the rapid expansion of hyperscale and colocation data centers worldwide.

 Key Market Trends & Insights

-- By component, the solution segment led the market and held the largest revenue share of 74.7% in 2025.
+- By component: The solution segment held the largest revenue share of 74.4% in 2025.

-- By containment, the raised floor without containment segment led the market and held the largest revenue share in 2025.
+- By containment: The raised floor without containment segment held the largest revenue share in 2025.

-- By application, the telecom segment is expected to expand significantly over the forecast period.
+- By application: The telecom segment is projected to grow significantly over the forecast period.

 Market Size & Forecast